-Wyoming football ’22 recruiting tracker
+Wyoming football ’22 recruiting headquarters

 LARAMIE -- The recruiting "dead period" for college coaches expired on June 1.

 In Laramie, Wyoming head coach Craig Bohl and his staff have been taking full advantage, hosting official and unofficial visits for the first time in more than a year due to the COVID-19 pandemic.
 Football camps have been in full swing inside the indoor practice facility and around the nation, too.